TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Method

-NDT-Transformer \cite{zhou2021ndt} is the first Transformer-based network regarding to the place recognition task, in which the network learns a global descriptor from a set of 3D NDT cells.
-But intuitively, the fixed receptive field of each NDT cell is not well suited to the complex outdoor scenes.
-As shown in Fig.~\ref{fig:visual}, there exists large size differences among objects in the scene, and our intuition is to employ networks with small receptive fields to learn representations for small objects such as pedestrians and vehicles, and those with large receptive fields for large objects like buildings, in order to capture clean and complete structure information.
+Although a number of methods have obtained outstanding performance, place recognition remains challenging due to the existence of unrelated moving objects and the effects of objects in different sizes.
+We argue that fixed receptive fields cannot well tackle huge size differences between objects.
+To capture clean and consistent geometric information of objects in all sizes, we propose a novel module capable of adaptively adjusting the receptive field size with a point-wise reweighting scheme.

-The design of our proposed Adaptive Receptive Field Module (ARFM) is inspired by Selective Kernel Convolution (SK-Conv) \cite{li2019selective}, which is capable of adaptively aggregating information from neighborhoods of different sizes.
-We further improve the design by incorporating Efficient Channel Attention \cite{wang2020eca} mechanism.
-Unlike SK-Conv, we replace the dilated convolutions \cite{chen2017deeplab} with conventional convolutions because the combination of dilated convolution and sparse feature maps is demonstrated to have significant degradation in our experiments.
-More details of dilated convolution are presented in Sec.\ref{section:ablation}.
-Specifically, for the given feature map $X \in \mathbb{R}^{H\times W\times D\times C}$ output by the 3D sparse convolution module, we first conduct transformations $\mathcal{F}_i: X\rightarrow X'_i\in \mathbb{R}^{H\times W\times D\times C}$ with different receptive field sizes.
-Fig.~\ref{fig:arfm} illustrates that ARFM consists of five paralleled branches, the receptive field sizes of which are $1\times1\times1$, $3\times3\times3$, $5\times5\times5$, $7\times7\times7$ and $9\times9\times9$ respectively.
-For computing efficiency, branches with receptive field sizes larger than $5\times5\times5$ is implemented by stacking multiple convolutions with kernel size $3\times3\times3$ and $5\times5\times5$.
-All convolutions are followed by a batch normalization \cite{ioffe2015batch} layer and ReLU, except for the last one in each branch.
+The design of our proposed module is inspired by Selective Kernel Convolution (SK-Conv) \cite{li2019selective}.
+Unlike SK-Conv, we replace the dilated convolutions \cite{chen2017deeplab} with conventional convolutions because the combination of dilated convolution and sparse feature maps leads to significant performance degradation in our experiments.
+We also replace the lightweight fusion mechanism with a novel point-wise reweighting scheme, based on our observation that objects of the same category still have different sizes.
+Formally, for the given feature map $X \in \mathbb{R}^{H\times W\times D\times C}$ output by the 3D sparse convolution module, we first conduct transformations $\mathcal{F}_i: X\rightarrow X'_i\in \mathbb{R}^{H\times W\times D\times C}$ with different receptive field sizes.
+Fig.~\ref{fig:arfm} illustrates that our module consists of five parallel branches.
+For computing efficiency, branches with receptive field sizes larger than $5\times5\times5$ is implemented by stacking convolution layers with kernel size $3\times3\times3$ and $5\times5\times5$.
+All convolutions are followed by a batch normalization \cite{ioffe2015batch} layer and ReLU activation, except for the last layer of each branch.